 Looking for a few days relaxing on a paradisical beach during the day and partying at night?
 Come and discover the haven of Morro de São Paulo!

 Morro de São Paulo is a small village on the Atlantic coast just north of Tinharé island.
-It has five beaches that guarantee relaxation, various activities and a festive atmosphere in a tropical paradise setting in the “state of joy”.
+It has five beaches that guarantee relaxation, numerous outdoor activities and a festive atmosphere.
+This is a tropical paradise perfect for a vacation in Bahia.